Marginal Costing Ratios

 Number of Units Sold

-Number of units sold can be obtained from sales record of the entity.
+A number of units sold can be obtained from the sales record of the entity.

 Example of Marginal Costing

 Company A manufacture and sell 5,000 articles at a price of $20 per article.
 The variable cost per unit is $8, and the total fixed cost is $40,000.
 Considering the following data, let`s calculate Contribution, PV Ratio, BEP & Margin of Safety.

 |Total Sales||SP per unit * Number of units sold||$20*5,000||$100,000|

 |Total Variable Cost||VC per unit * Number of units sold||$8*5,000||$40,000|